Hamburjare/BikeApp/README.md

     - [More](#more)

 ## Description
 This is a web app that displays bike journeys and bike station information in Helsinki.
 The app is built with React and .NET 6.0.
 The backend is a REST API that uses MariaDB as a database.
 The frontend is a single page application that uses Vite as a build tool and TailwindCSS as a CSS framework.
-The app is dockerized and can be run with a couple commands.
+The app is dockerized and can be run with single command.
 The app is deployed to Hetzner Cloud and can be accessed [here](https://bikeapp.hamburjare.tech/).
 The app is also protected with Cloudflare.
 If you wish to play with the backend, you can find the API documentation [here](https://backend.hamburjare.tech/swagger/index.html).

 ## Data
 The data that is used in this web app is owned by City Bike Finland.